 Over the course of writing hundreds of reviews, we have come to be firm believers in the fact that flawed supplement programs don’t translate into long-term results.
 In the case of Metaboliq, that could mean that the slow results will deter some users while the high price will dissuade others from using the combination as directed.

-Now that the research has been discussed and user reviews have been referenced, you can hopefully make your own decision about Metaboliq.
-We thought Metaboliq was interesting at first since they offered a comprehensive list of supplements to cover the different aspects of weight loss.
-The final decision is up to you, but we aren’t convinced that Metaboliq is worth the investment.
-To get the best results, you have to commit to a package of very expensive supplements, and the results don’t seem good enough to us.
+Is it time to jump into this one?
+We thought Metaboliq was interesting at first since they offered a comprehensive list of supplements to cover the different aspects of weight-loss.
+The final decision is up to you, but we have some reservations and we’re not necessarily convinced it is worth the investment.
+To get the best results, you have to commit to a package of very expensive supplements, and that just complicates things.

 If you need to burn some fat, we recommend looking for an all-inclusive supplement that won’t have you buying several different expensive products at the same time.

-One of the best products we’ve found in 2015 is called Leptigen.
-It is a single supplement that combines 4 clinically studied ingredients in a proprietary blend, ingredients that burn fat and boost metabolism.
-User reviews look great, and harmful side effects haven’t reared their ugly heads.
+Among the best products we’ve seen in 2016 is one called Leptigen.
+It is a single supplement that combines four clinically studied ingredients in a proprietary blend.
+They could help burn fat and boost metabolism.
+User reviews look great and results are amazing.

-For now, the makers of Leptigen are even offering a special trial offer.
+As a sign of confidence in their product, the makers of Leptigen are even offering a Special Trial Offer.